code-rhapsodie/ezdataflow-bundle/README.md

 # Code Rhapsodie Ibexa Dataflow Bundle

+### ⚠️ This project has been relocated to [ibexa-dataflow-bundle](https://github.com/code-rhapsodie/ibexa-dataflow-bundle).
+All future development and issues will be tracked there.

 Ibexa DataflowBundle is a bundle integrating [Code Rhapsodie Dataflow bundle](https://github.com/code-rhapsodie/dataflow-bundle) into Ibexa 4.0+.
 Dataflows can be piloted from an interface integrated into the Ibexa backoffice.